db-electronics/phoenix-audio-adapter-kicad/README.md

 # Output Differences
 The Extron Audio output wiring is different than the input wiring.
 There are 2 PCBs in this project.
 Be sure to use the output PCB for your outputs!

+## Phoenix Adapter
+This folder contains a PCB which connects L- and R-.
+You "can" use this PCB for all your needs, provided you cut the R- and L- traces for outputs.
+If you forget to cut the traces it's probably not a big deal since there is internal resistance (50 ohms or so) in line which each output.
+Obviously best if they are cut, but not catastrophic by any means.

+## Phoenix Adapter Output
+This folder contains a PCB which leaves L- and R- floating.